maddigits/maddigits.github.com/_posts/2015-05-15-selenium-grid-docker-compose.md

 ```

 This will scale the grid to 10 Chrome containers and 10 Firefox containers
-(be advised that it will eat a lot memory - it's 10 browsers, after all).
+(be advised that it will eat a lot memory - it's 20 browsers, after all).

-On my Mac, I scaled it to 4 Chrome and 4 Firefox instances, it looked like:
+On my Mac, I scaled it to 4 Chrome and 4 Firefox instances, and it works:

 ![Running 4 Firefox and 4 Chrome instances on my laptop](/public/images/docker-on-my-machine-scale-4.png)